 Thus, for additive manufacturing to become a real alternative to conventional processes, shorter process planning phases and consistently high product quality are required.
 By using extensive process data through machine learning, research could create digital path planning for additive manufacturing processes that automatically compensates for process variations.

-The research project "KI4ToolPath – Geometry-supported classification of process states for path planning support using the WAAM process" is funded by the German Federal Ministry of Education and Research (BMBF) as part of the research project "KI4ToolPath."
+The research project "KI4ToolPath – Geometry-supported classification of process states for path planning support using the WAAM process" was funded by the German Federal Ministry of Education and Research (BMBF) as part of the research project "KI4ToolPath."
 Funding code: 01IS22021C

 DLR Project Management Agency – German Aerospace Center e.V.